deepkit/deepkit-framework/README.md

 ### UUID

-`@UUID()` allows you to define an unique index to your entity.
-In MongoDB we store it automatically using Mongo's `UUID`.
-In JSON and JavaScript you work with it using the string type.
+`@UUID()` stores a UUID.
+In TypeScript and JSON it's string, and in MongoDB we store it automatically using Mongo's `UUID`.

 Data types: